joeyd0n/Amazon-Saved-Items-Deleter/README.md

 # Amazon-Saved-Items-Deleter
-A Tampermonkey userscript that automatically deletes all of your saved items from your Amazon Saved For Later.
+A Tampermonkey userscript that automatically deletes all of your saved for later items from your Amazon cart.
 This can be helpful if you have a large number of saved items and want to clear them out quickly.

 Installation
 1. Install Tampermonkey